 Duties and responsibilities

-- Undertake other duties as directed, including sharing duties with other staff from time to time
+- Perform other duties as required, including sharing duties with other staff from time to time.

 Qualifications and experience